 Sofie Beier is a type designer and associate professor employed at the School of Design under The Royal Danish Academy of Fine Arts, where she is the head of the Centre for Visibility Design.
-She holds a PhD from the Royal College of Art in London and is the author of the books ‘Type Tricks: Your personal guide to type design’ and ‘Reading Letters: designing for legibility’.
+She is the author of the books ‘Type Tricks: Your personal guide to type design’ and ‘Reading Letters: designing for legibility’.
 Her current research is focused on improving the reading experience by achieving a better understanding of how different typefaces and letter shapes can influence the way we read.

 The Royal Danish Academy of Fine Arts,

 School of Design

 Sofie Beier is the head of the project, which is an interdisciplinary collaboration involving researchers with backgrounds in design, ophthalmology, psychology and vision science.
 By combining methods of psychophysics with research-by-design, the aim is to improve typeface legibility for low-vision readers.
 A tradition within typeface legibility research is to compare the performance of different typeface styles.
 Such an approach makes it difficult to locate the specific characteristic of a typeface that causes a given variation in legibility.

 The present project sets out to control for typeface variables by designing the typefaces specifically for the studies and only vary on one feature at a time (e.g. letter weight or letter width).
 The findings aim to lead to a general improvement of accessibility of information for visually impaired readers in the context of conventional print media, digital media and signage.

 The project is supported by The Danish Council for Independent Research.

 The main concern is a better understanding of how different typefaces affect readers with normal eye sight.